theplatypus/StripsCompression/README.md

 Academic project to illustrate the topologic compression (lossless) principle.
 Instead of describe a mesh triangle by triangle, common sides are aggregated in strips.
-Despite its naive implementation, compression rate could reach about 40% on simple meshes.
+Despite its naive implementation, compression rate could reach up to 40% on simple meshes.

 To illustrate those strips, a "toy web-interface" can vizualize this mesh-cutting, animating strips construction.
-Strips animation uses WebGL, modules are written in javascript so you only require a WebGL-friendly browser (Chrome, Opera, FF, ..., !IE) to launch a demo !
+Strips animation uses WebGL, modules are written in javascript (ES5) so you only require a WebGL-friendly browser (Chrome, Opera, FF, ..., !IE) to launch a demo !

 ## Test

 ### Get the code